Fits a Cox model with treatment weights $$w(A) = \sum_a I(A=a)/\pi(a|X)$$, where $$\pi(a|X) = P(A=a|X)$$.

 - estpr

-(=1, default) to estimate propensity scores and get infuence function contribution to uncertainty
+(=1, default) to estimate propensity scores and include their uncertainty in the influence function.

 - pi0